conneru/recital-solo/README.md

 # How to install and use Recital!

-- Make a `.env` file at the root level and paste in the following:
+- cd into `/backend` and create a `.env` file and paste in the following:

 PORT=5000